heanuea/Gesture-Based-UI-Project-File/README.md

 ![N|Solid](Archticture1.png)

 ## **_OverView_**
-The Project involves the leap motion and connecting it with the Arduino Using Node Js Librarys Running a few commands this will lead to hand gestures from the lep motion and sending a signal to a circuit board with led lights that change color with the different gestures.
+The Project involves the leap motion and connecting it with the Arduino Using Node Js Librarys Running a few commands this will lead to hand gestures from the leap motion and sending a signal to a circuit board with led lights that change color with the different gestures.
 There is a video demo of the project below.